pilgrim011/clean-wordpress-theme/readme.txt

 *************************************************************

-The clean Project on Github - https://github.com/pilgrim011/clean-wordpress-theme
+The simplybusiness Project on Github - https://github.com/pilgrim011/simplybusiness-wordpress-theme

 *************************************************************

-Thanks for using clean Theme.
+Thanks for using simplybusiness Theme.
 We hope you enjoy it!

 *************************************************************